 The Brushfoots Family – Nymphalids (Nymphalidae)

 Nymphalids (Nymphalidae) Family- often called Brushfoots.
-There are more than 5000 species worldwide; 200 in North America north of Mexico, 70 species in the East Coast region.
+There are over 5000 species worldwide; 200 in North America north of Mexico, 70 species in the East Coast region.
 The group gets its name from the reduced front legs of both the female and male butterflies of each species.

 The caterpillars vary widely in appearance and feed on a wide variety of host plants.

-- Snouts – 1 species in East Coast regon
+- Snouts – 1 species in East Coast region

 - Heliconians – 2 species in East Coast region